PrzemekSekula/MLDevOpsEngineer/PredictCustomerChurn/README.md

 - df.corr() -> df.corr(numeric_only = True)
 - sklearn.metrics.plot_roc_curve -> sklearn.metrics.RocCurveDisplay

-Additionally, I decided against logging the tests results.
-Both the lectures and the Internet tutorials say this is not a common practice in case of unit tests, and it makes a lot of sense to me.
-If this is a "must do", I'll resubmit.

 ## Files and data description
 The project is organized as follows: